A partial list of where my work has appeared:

 My toughest audience to date

-More than twenty years ago, I happened to meet up with the Professional Bull Riders (PBR), in the second year they were formed.
+Nearly twenty-five years ago, I happened to meet up with the Professional Bull Riders (PBR), in the second year they were formed.
 On a whim, I asked them if I could photograph one of their events.
-I guess they were hard up for some publicity - so they said yes.
+I guess they were hard up for some publicity, and they said yes.
 Eventually, Nancy and I traveled around the country photographing their events and were the finals photographer in Las Vegas for six years.
 We met tons of interesting people and had a great time, even getting paid for our work!
-In time I began to write for Pro Bullrider Magazine and many others and have been doing it steady ever since.
+In time I began to write for Pro Bullrider Magazine and many other publications and have been a freelance journalist and a contributing editor for Working Ranch Magazine for more than ten years, including a regular history column called Looking Back.

 If I can do anything for you in any of these areas, please contact me, I would love to visit with you about your project.
 Thanks, Bert